cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### redelegations

-The `redelegations` command allow user to query all redelegation records for an individual delegator.
+The `redelegations` command allows users to query all redelegation records for an individual delegator.

 Usage: